 Disclosure laws vary from state to state, but regardless of where your home is located you will be required to inform prospective buyers of any known defects, among them code violations.

 As a seller, you can’t just keep quiet.
 You must disclose open code violations and any pending litigation otherwise you may be held liable for fines and costs that a buyer incurs to correct any open violations.
+Your buyer will also have a legitimate reason to back out of the contract if you have misrepresented the property, or the inspection reveals these details.

 Problems selling a house with code violations to a traditional buyer